queilawithaQ/documentation/_general/integrations/codacy.md

 [Codacy](https://www.codacy.com) is an automated code coverage service.
 Starting with Codacy and CodeShip is fast and easy.

-By using Codacy you can help enforce higher standards of code quality and transparency with your engineering tea.
+By using Codacy you can help enforce higher standards of code quality and transparency with your engineering team.

 [Their documentation](https://docs.codacy.com/repositories-configure/add-coverage-to-your-repo) does a great job of providing more information, in addition to the setup instructions below.